-How to use and change the quick responses available on Android smartphones
+How to change quick response messages on your Android smartphone

-A quick response is a short SMS that you can send when rejecting a call on your Android smartphone.
-They are generic text messages that let people know why you can't answer right now and what you wish them to do, like call you later or send you a text instead.
-The Android operating system offers four default quick responses which you can customize to your liking.
-Here's how to view and edit the quick response text messages that are available in Android:
+A quick response is a short SMS that you can send when rejecting a call on your Android smartphone, and customizing them can save you time.
+The default quick responses offered by Android let people know you can't answer right now and how to contact you next.
+You can customize these quick decline messages as you like, to make them more useful for you.
+This tutorial illustrates how to use, view, and edit the quick response text messages available in Android:

-When someone calls you on your Android smartphones, you see the incoming call screen.
-If you tap the Phone icon on the screen, you can swipe it into three directions:
+When someone calls you on your Android smartphone, you see the incoming call screen.
+If you want to reject the call and send a quick response through an SMS, tap on Reply.

 - Can't talk now.
 What's up?